 NATIONAL ROOT BEER FLOAT DAY

-On August 6, float a scoop of vanilla ice cream in an ice cold mug of frothy root beer.
-It’s National Root Beer Float Day!
+On August 6, National Root Beer Float Day tells us to float a scoop of vanilla ice cream in an ice-cold mug of frothy root beer.
+The classic beverage creates a creamy treat loved by generations!

 Also known as the “Black Cow,” the root beer float got its start in Colorado in a mining camp.
 Frank J. Wisner of Cripple Creek, Colorado, gets the credit for inventing the “Black Cow” way back in August of 1893.